-For most storage heaters, the following two settings are the main ones you’ll use:
+For most storage heaters, the following 2 settings are the main ones you’ll use:

-- Input – this controls the amount of heat stored during off-peak hours, and it plays the biggest role on your running costs.
+Input – this controls the amount of heat stored during off-peak hours, and it plays the biggest role in working out your running costs.
 As a general rule of thumb, in mild weather set the input to low, and in cold weather, set it to a higher setting to store more heat.

-- Output – to avoid wasting heat, make sure the output switch is turned down/off at night, or when you’re out.
+Output – this is the amount of heat that the heater lets out into the room.
+To avoid wasting heat, make sure the output switch is turned down/off at night, or when you’re out.